nicholascarey/respfun/README.md

 ### Functions

-Currently there are six functions:
+Currently there are seven functions:

 #### `split_rate`